artman-shane/df-agent-handoff/README.md

 }
 ```

-You also need to add the agentHandoffObj as the name of the object passed as "to_json" from Studio.
+You also need to add the agentHandoffObj as the name of the object passed from Studio.
+Note: you will need to conver to JSON obj using Liquid Language as of 1/23/2023 with the function "|to_json" appended to the widget name where the data originates.

 ## Setup